Huiziwang/Huiziwang.github.io/README.md

 - ["Comparison of Classification Methods for Pathogen Detection with High-Dimensional Microbe Finder Data", Invited Talk, Department of Statistics, Oklahoma State University (April 2024).](https://github.com/user-attachments/files/20270582/Seminar_Fall_2024.pdf)

-### Research Experience:

-Dissertation: Efficient Classification Methods for Sparse High-Dimensional Count Data with Model Selection as Motivated by Microbe Finder.
-(May 2021 - Present)

-- Provide new methods for high-dimensional (HD) classification analysis with count data that are computationally efficient, can model zero-inflation and over-dispersion, and allow for model and/or variable selection while avoiding overfitting.
-(No one method addresses all of these issues simultaneously.)

-- Advisor: Dr. Joshua D Habiger

-Graduate Research Assistant (May 2019 - December 2024)

-- Project: E-probes Targeting Citrus Pathogens that was funded by the United States Department of Agriculture (USDA).

-- Supervisor: Dr. Kitty Cardwell, USDA National Plant Health Champion and Director of the Institute for Biosecurity and Microbial Forensics (IBMF) at Oklahoma State University (Emerita).

-- Role: The lead statistician for an interdisciplinary research team including professors and students from Oklahoma State University and the University of California, Riverside
-- Responsibilities: Algorithm Development; Data Generation; Data Curation; Statistical Analysis and Validation; E-probe Design; E-probe Validation; Mentored Student; Weekly Meeting.

-### Teaching Experience:

-Graduate Teaching Assistant (August 2018 - May 2025)

-- Core Courses Taught: STAT 5063 Statistical Machine Learning with R; STAT 5193 SAS and R Programming; STAT 5543 Applied Regression Analysis.

-- Role: Instructor for two office hour sections.

-- Responsibilities: Made Keys for Homework Assignments; Graded and Provided Feedback for Homework Assignments; Project Assessment.

-Workshop Instructor (January 2022 - July 2024)

-- Workshop Names: USDA-APHIS: PPQ; PFI-TT: Strengthening Agriculture Through Better Disease Detection.

-- Role: Statistic instructor for one-week workshops.

-- Responsibilities: Taught Employees of USDA-APHIS: PPQ; Tutored and Mentored Students; Developed Instructional Materials.